Java with kids – temples, rice fields and volcanoes

 We also stayed at Villa Borobudur, a luxury resort in the jungle with amazing food and a beautiful, authentic, Javanese style.
 Read the full review here.

-Malang and Mount Bromo
+Malang and Mount Bromo, Java

 There are a few options to get to Malang from the Borobudur.
 We chose to book a car with driver and it took us around 6 hours to get there.
 You can also get there by train.
 After the long drive, we decided to visit the rainbow village in Malang.
 This super cute village is a truely instagrammable place, because every house has a different colour and is decorated with art.
 The villagers ask for a very small entrance fee and in return you get a colourful key chain.
 Our kids loved to walk around and play with the local village kids.

 To get to Mount Bromo from Malang, we arranged a private jeep tour through our homestay.
-It took around two hours to reach the area and the first lookout point.
+It took around 2 hours to reach the area and the first lookout point.
 While driving up, we noticed the change of vegetation from jungle to ‘the floor is lava’.
 We felt amazed by the beautiful nature and couldn’t stop taking photos.
 Once we arrived at the foot of the Bromo crater, our driver told us we were not allowed to climb up as the volcano was active at the time.
 On the way back to Malang we had a few more stops at viewpoints and also a waterfall where we walked around for 20 minutes.

 There are many hotel options in Malang, but we decided to book at INNI homestay, as we only needed a bed to sleep in and a shower with no extra facilities.
 Many tourists choose to stay near Mount Bromo to see the sunset, which we were told is epic.